Fluctuations in Mean-Field Ising models: Introduction

 both in the quenched and annealed setting.
 We note that our results also apply to the asymmetric Erd\H{o}s-R\'enyi random graph $\mathcal{\tilde{G}}(N,p_N)$, under the same regime of $p_N$ as in the symmetric case.
-This is because an Ising model on the asymmetric Erd\H{o}s-R\'enyi graph is equivalent to an Ising model with the symmetric coupling matrix $A_N(i,j)=\frac{\mathcal{\tilde{G}}_N(i,j)+\mathcal{\tilde{G}}_N(j,i)}{2(N-1)p_N}$.
-The asymmetric case was studied recently in \cite{kabluchko2019fluctuations}, where the authors derive fluctuations as soon as $Np_N\to\infty$, but only in the sub parameter regime $\Theta_{11}\cup \Theta_3$.
-The authors conjecture similar results for the symmetric case, which we are able to verify partially in this paper.
-Moreover, our theorems apply simultaneously to both the symmetric and the asymmetric cases with explicit convergence rates, thereby yielding fluctuations even in the hitherto unexplored regimes $\Theta_{12}$ and $\Theta_2$.
+This is because an Ising model on the asymmetric Erd\H{o}s-R\'enyi graph is equivalent to an Ising model with the symmetric coupling matrix $A_N(i,j)=\frac{\mathcal{\tilde{G}}_N(i,j)+\mathcal{\tilde{G}}_N(j,i)}{2(N-1)p_N}$, which is approximately regular, as